Anurag7376/component-builder-mcp-server/DEPLOYMENT_GUIDE.md

 ## Deployment Configuration

-Your project is already configured with:
+Your project is configured for Vercel deployment with:
-- ✅ `vercel.json` configuration file
 - ✅ API endpoints in `/api` folder
 - ✅ TypeScript build configuration
+- ✅ Auto-detection enabled (no vercel.json needed)
 - ✅ Template files inclusion

 ## Available API Endpoints